LingfangLi/repr-change-vs-causal-importance/README.md

-# Understanding Fine-tuning Via Mechanistic Interpretability — Code
+# Decoupling Internal Representational Changes and Causal Importance in Fine-Tuned Large Language Models — Code

 Anonymous code release for the paper
-**"Understanding Fine-tuning Via Mechanistic Interpretability"**.
+**"Decoupling Internal Representational Changes and Causal Importance in Fine-Tuned Large Language Models"**.

 This repository contains the code used to fine-tune four LLMs on six tasks and to analyse fine-tuning-induced internal changes via mechanistic